Ultimate Travel Guide to Mont Saint Michel: France’s Iconic Island Abbey

 • Must-Try Dish: While the omelets get a lot of spotlight, the crepes at Le Sirène maybe took top prize for us.
 There’s a huge selection of both savory and sweet crepes.
 They even have ones with ice cream and ones that they light on fire, yes, flaming crepes.

-Le Sirène crepe
+Le Sirène crepes

 Le Sirène Crepe